Royal inquiry into Malaysia central bank's forex scandal concludes

 The RCI panel is required to complete its inquiry and submit its report to the King by Oct 13.

-Among the commission's five terms of reference were to determine the validity of the claim that losses had been incurred by BNM foreign exchange dealings in the 1990's and its impact on the economy of the country.
+Among the commission's five terms of reference were to determine the validity of the claim that losses had been incurred by BNM foreign exchange dealings in the 1990's during Mahathir's reign and its impact on the economy of the country.

 On Jul 15 this year, the King approved the formation of the Commission to inquire into losses incurred by BNM due to foreign exchange dealings in the 1990's based on the Commissions of Enquiry Act.